 But for a long time, their population had decreased rapidly.
 Nowadays their survival is in critical condition in India.
 Gujarat, Punjab, Rajasthan, Maharashtra, and Haryana are the states of India, where this mesmerizing antelope is found.

 Factors for the species to become extinct are as follows

 - Hunting was the earliest and primary reason for the huge depleted ratio of the animal.
 Earlier, the kings used to hunt blackbuck as a mark of status.
 All these Inhumane practices against the survival of this living being make the entire species critically endangered in India.

 - Also, for commercial purposes, innocent animals were targeted.
 These beautiful antelope were also hunted for their skin.
 Poaching is another factor to harm the existence of these species in India.

 However, Schedule I of the Wildlife Protection Act of 1972 has prohibited their hunting and declared it as a crime.
 Additionally, numerous national parks and other conservation projects are active to protect these animals.
 NRCOPA is a Central Government Scheme working for the same.

 Great Indian Bustard

-The loss of habitat is continuously making the existence of this bird nearly to threaten.
-Mining and poaching in such places and other such practices have also effected their rate of existence.
+The loss of habitat is continuously making the existence of this bird nearly threatened.
+Mining and poaching in such places and other such practices have also affected their rate of existence.